llemr-conspiracy/llemr/docs/getting-started/customizing.rst

-Customizing Osler
+Customizing LLEMR
 =================

 The Admin Panel
 ---------------

-The majority of customization of an Osler instance can be achieved by using the admin panel, found at `/admin`, availiable to any user with staff status.
+The majority of customization of an LLEMR instance can be achieved by using the admin panel, found at `/admin`, availiable to any user with staff status.
 Common customizations include:

 * Almost every drop-down list can be customized on the admin panel
 * Add/change user groups (typically attendings, volunteers, etc.)